pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 Style?](http://www.csc.villanova.edu/%7Ebeck/csc8310/BackusFP.pdf)".
 Although FP
 is very notable, I don't have a lot of experience with it.

-However, K combines APL with LISP.
+K, however, combines APL with LISP.

 Learning this for the first time really surprised me.
-I adore LISP languages for their cleanliness and K looks... still like a random assortment of ASCII characters.
-But the similarities are glaring.
+I adore LISP languages for their cleanliness while K looks... still like a random assortment of ASCII characters to me.
+Still, the similarities are glaring.
 There is a whole [comparison of LISP vs K](http://kparc.com/lisp.txt) by Arthur Whitney, the author of K himself.
 But the gist of it is: The main datatypes in K are Atoms and Lists, and the code is written in M-expressions, as opposed to S-Expressions.
 So for example, the following two samples are equivalent:

 LISP: